“I Transformed My Body In 12 Weeks — Without A Personal Trainer”

 Weight after: 69.2kg

 Time required to reach current weight: 12 weeks

-Secret weight-loss weapon: Having accountability and a kick-ass programme (seriously, Shedding For The Wedding is the business!)
+Secret weight-loss weapon: Having accountability and a kick-ass programme (seriously, the Women’s Health 12-week plan is the business!)

 I guess you could say I’ve been overweight most of my life.
 There were times when, if I set my mind to it, I would lose a decent amount of weight (my own wedding springs to mind), only for me to return to my bad habits and for the weight to creep back on.
 After the before-mentioned wedding, it took a year (to the day) for me to discover I was pregnant — and nine kilos heavier than I was when I walked down the aisle the year before.
 Two kids and nine years later and I had packed on an additional nine kilos.
 Yup, that’s 18kg heavier than I was on my wedding day.

 Cue the Women’s Health staff fitness challenge.
 I work for Men’s Health and we share offices, so I asked to be part of the challenge so I could finally get my New Year’s resolution off the ground.
 The programme I would be tackling?
-Women’s Health’s new killer weight-loss plan, Shedding For The Wedding.
+Women’s Health’s killer 12-week fitness and weight-loss plan.
 The programme is targeted at women wanting to get into the best shape of their lives for their Big Day, but anyone who is wanting to lose weight can do it.
 And so it began.